-Smaller emerging companies in the United States often struggle to find liquidity for their shareholders or access to needed capital.
-There are many reasons that emerging companies are unable or unwilling to access the public capital markets in the United States, including, among others:
+Companies in the United States often struggle to find liquidity for their shareholders or access to needed capital.
+There are many reasons that Cannabis companies are unable or unwilling to access the public capital markets in the United States, including, among others:

 - Lack of size necessary to list on a National Exchange in the United States.
-U.S. capital markets cater to large companies. - The amount of capital needed is too small to attract the interest of investment banks. - U.S. capital markets are too crowded to have success as a public company. - Options for public market quotations for smaller companies in the U.S. often lump good companies with micro-cap fraudulent schemes. - U.S. capital markets are too highly regulated and accounting and compliance costs related to U.S. securities laws, including the Sarbanes-Oxley Act of 20021 (Sarbanes-Oxley), are prohibitively expensive. - Registration with the United States Securities and Exchange Commission (SEC) takes several months and the U.S. regulatory and reporting system is overly complicated and bureaucratic. - Affiliates of U.S. listed companies are subject to increased liability and regulation. - The business of the company has uncertain legal standing in the United States.
+U.S. capital markets cater to large companies. - The amount of capital needed is too small to attract the interest of investment banks. - U.S. capital markets are too crowded to have success as a public company. - Options for public market quotations for smaller companies in the U.S. often lump good companies with micro-cap fraudulent schemes. - U.S. capital markets are too highly regulated and accounting and compliance costs related to U.S. securities laws, including the Sarbanes-Oxley Act of 20022 (Sarbanes-Oxley), are prohibitively expensive. - Registration with the United States Securities and Exchange Commission (SEC) takes several months and the U.S. regulatory and reporting system is overly complicated and bureaucratic. - Affiliates of U.S. listed companies are subject to increased liability and regulation. - The business of the company has uncertain legal standing in the United States.
 This is true of many companies in the cannabis industry.

-Over time emerging companies may become "captive" companies stuck between the status of private company with outside investors (i.e., angels, venture capital and/or private equity) and going public (without significant interest from investment banks).
-The pressures from outside investors, management and employees to obtain liquidity cause many U.S. emerging companies to look to the North in Canada to access one of the world's largest public markets for smaller companies.
+The pressures from outside investors, management and employees to obtain liquidity cause many companies in the U.S. to look to the North in Canada to access one of the world's largest public markets for smaller companies.
 Canada provides smaller emerging companies with access to capital and liquidity for shareholders.
 Canada is unique in that its public markets and regulatory regime accommodate and promote smaller, emerging companies listings.
+With legalization of Cannabis in Canada in the near future, Canada may provide a more liberal political environment for Cannabis related companies.

 Canada has evolved into the premier jurisdiction for public companies in the cannabis industry with the federal legalization and regulation of cannabis in Canada.
 A capital markets eco-system has developed in Canada (Canadian Cannabis Ecosystem) that consists of high profile companies, investment banks, institutional investors, investor relations professionals, accounting professionals, legal professionals and securities exchanges.
 The Canadian Cannabis Ecosystem provides an environment conducive for capital raising and an orderly public market for securities of cannabis companies.
-Several companies with U.S. cannabis operations have listed on the Canadian Securities Exchange (CSE), which has emerged as the premier public market for cannibis companies.
+Several companies with U.S. cannabis operations have listed on the Canadian Securities Exchange (CSE), which has emerged as the premier public market for cannibis companies with U.S. operations.

-1 The Sarbanes-Oxley Act of 2002 (Pub.L.
+The Sarbanes-Oxley Act of 2002 (Pub.L.
 107-204, 116 Stat.
 745, enacted July 30, 2002), also known as the Public Company Accounting Reform and Investor Protection Act of 2002.

-Recent changes to U.S. securities laws and regulations make Canada a viable option for U.S. emerging companies to access a regulated public market for its securities and source for needed capital.
-The CSE can provide a platform for U.S. companies to list securities in Canada and to provide liquidity to shareholders and access to needed capital.
+Recent changes to U.S. securities laws and regulations make Canada a viable option for U.S. companies to access a regulated public market for its securities and source for needed capital.
+The Canadian securities markets can provide a platform for companies to list securities in Canada and to provide liquidity to shareholders and access to needed capital.